Prince Edward, Hong Kong: Location & History

+Originally, the area around Prince Edward was known as Tong Mi.
+As Prince Edward Rd was developed in the 1920s, Edward VIII, then the Prince of Wales visited Hong Kong.
+The road was named after him and later became adopted for the wider area.

 Transport

 The area is served by the Prince Edward Station of the MTR rapid transit system on both the Tsuen Wan line and the Kwun Tong line.
 Access to Mong Kok East station includes an entrance via the MOKO shopping centre on Prince Edward Road West.

 Policing

 Mong Kok Police Station is on Prince Edward Road West.
 The police station is adjacent to Prince Edward MTR station exit B1.

 Sport and recreation

 Mong Kok Stadium (旺角大球場) is a sports venue with capacity of 6,769.
 It hosts Hong Kong Premier League football matches, with Southern and Kitchee currently ground-sharing the venue as their home ground.
 The stadium is run by the Leisure and Cultural Services Department of Hong Kong.

 Markets

 Although Prince Edward area is perceived as part of Mong Kok the following markets are closer to the Prince Edward station: